carlesmila/GeotechClimateChange/README.md

 Our developped tool, which we named the **Climage Change explorer** is openly available at [http://climatechanges.pythonanywhere.com](http://climatechanges.pythonanywhere.com).
 This repository contains the code necessary to build the app.

-## Data and methods
+## Data and methods of the project

-WE NEED TO COMPLETE
+We used the National Oceanic and Atmospheric Administration (NOAA) CNEP/NCAR Reanalysis 1 temperature and precipitable water gridded dataset (1948-2019), which we aggregated at the yearly level.
+Country boundaries and Köppen-Geiger climate areas were used as auxiliary data.
 Further information of the data sources and characteristics is available in the [data project documentation](https://github.com/carlesmila/GeotechClimateChange/blob/master/documentation/data.md).

+Our app was coded in python and was structured in three blocks: backend, frontend and deployment.
+Briefly, the backend performs a cache check and constructs the sqlite database needed to run the app, and it is structured in a series of python modules.
+The fronted block is written in Dash and defines the layout and the callbacks of the app.
+Finally, the app was deployed in an open __PythonAnywhere__ server.
 A detailed description of the project methods is available in the [methods project documentation](https://github.com/carlesmila/GeotechClimateChange/blob/master/documentation/methods.md).

 ## How can I run the app?